NanoscopyAI/tutorial_mcs_detect/README.md

 ### MCS Detect Background filtering only (~ segmentation).
 If you only want to compute the background filtering, use these instructions.

-Run this in an interactive session, see above.
+Run this in an interactive session, see [above](https://github.com/NanoscopyAI/tutorial_mcs_detect/blob/main/README.md#step-4-validate-your-dataset).

+Your prompt should look like `user@cdr123` where 123 varies, not `user@cedar1` (or cedar5), those are the login nodes.

 For reference, the setup should look like
 ```bash